 - distribute sensitive tasks across several staff members to ensure that no one staff member's account is vulnerable

 - release ownership of your store without complications

-The following are the permissions that expose private store data.
+The following permissions expose private store data:

-- Request customer data
+- Request data

 - Edit permissions

 - Edit billing payment methods and pay invoices

 - Manage other payment settings

 Tasks that only the store owner can perform

 A Shopify store can only have one store owner.
 It's usually the person who opened the store.
 You can check who’s listed as the store owner by clicking Settings > Users and permissions in your Shopify admin.
 Email messages from Shopify are sent to the store owner’s email address.